How is lighting controlled?

 Lighting control has many benefits.
-Depending on the objectives, it can provide flexibility and adjustability to the lighting management or on the other hand; automated functions can make life easier.
-With lighting control, the lights do not constantly burn at full power, neither do they burn when it is not necessary – this is why the control, above all, extends the lifecycle of the luminaires and saves energy.
+Depending on the objectives, it can provide flexibility and adjustability to lighting management or on the other hand; automated functions can make life easier.
+With lighting control, the lights do not constantly burn at full power, neither are they switched on when it is not necessary – this is why the control, above all, extends the lifecycle of the luminaires and saves energy.

 Lighting control supports business objectives.
 In the store, it can affect what products are highlighted on the shelves or where the store wants the buyer to move next.
 In the office, industrial facilities or school, lighting control can support the well-being and comfort of individuals.
 Studies show that the luminosity and color temperature of the lighting effect, among other things, the alertness, productivity and accuracy.